SylviaOne/Repo-hub/README.md

-## Did you know you should always take an extra pair of pants golfing?
-Just in case you get a hole in one.
+## If you’re struggling to think of what to get someone for Christmas.
+Get them a fridge and watch their face light up when they open it.